salesforce-heroku-workshops/enterprise-java-developer/index.md

 By default the application runs on one Dyno.
 You can allocate (i.e. scale) as many Dynos as you want to the application's processes.
 To scale the web process to five dynos:

-1. In the `My Heroku Applications` view select the context menu for the application
+1. In the `My Heroku Applications` view in Eclipse select the context menu for the application
 2. Select `Scale`
 3. In the `Scale to` field enter `5`
 4. Select `Ok`

+Verify that the `web` process has been scaled to 5 Dynos:

+1. In the `My Heroku Applications` view in Eclipse select the context menu for the application
+2. Select `App Info`
+3. Select the `Processes` tab
+4. Verify that the `web` process has 5 Dynos

 Heroku uses environment variables to handle configuration values that vary between environments.
 To add a new environment variable to the application: